MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 in PowerShell.
 Output sent to **stderr** by an OS-native command is sent to the **Error** stream in PowerShell.

-When a native command has a non-zero exit code, `$?` is set to `$false`.
+When an OS-native command has a non-zero exit code, `$?` is set to `$false`.
 If the exit code is zero, `$?` is set to `$true`.

 However, this changed in PowerShell 7.2.
-Error records redirected from native commands, like when using redirection operators (`2>&1`), are not written to PowerShell's `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the redirected output.
+Error records redirected from OS-native commands, like when using redirection operators (`2>&1`), are not written to PowerShell's `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the redirected output.

-Many native commands write to `stderr` as an alternative stream for additional information.
+Many native commands write to **stderr** as an alternative stream for additional information.
 This behavior can cause confusion in PowerShell when looking through errors and the additional output information can be lost if `$ErrorActionPreference` is set to a state that mutes the output.